OPCFoundation/UA-ModelCompiler/README.md

 ```
 git clone https://github.com/OPCFoundation/UA-ModelCompiler
 ```
-The are submodules which non-members will not have access to which will give errors of the recursive flag is specified.
+There are submodules which non-members will not have access to if the --recursive flag is specified.

 The 'ModelCompiler Solution.sln' solution does not require these submodules.

 This repository is not updated directly.
 All changes are first made in a member-only version that can be found [here](https://github.com/OPCF-Members/UA-ModelCompiler).